Celtic signs young Americans Gutman and Perez

 American defenders Andrew Gutman and Manny Perez have signed 3½-year contracts with Celtic.

-Gutman was immediately loaned Thursday to Nashville of the second-tier United Soccer League Championship for the 2019 season.
-Celtic says Perez also will be loaned to a U.S. club.
+Both were immediately loaned Thursday to second-tier United Soccer League Championship for the 2019 season.
+Gutman was sent to Nashville and Perez to North Carolina.

 Gutman is a 22-year-old who was a senior at Indiana and won the Hermann Trophy as the top men’s college soccer player last year.
 He was a member of the Chicago Fire’s youth academy and trained with Rangers, Celtic’s Glasgow rival.